msearle5/xygos/docs/attack.rst

 it, yellow means you partially resist it, and green means you resist it or are immune.
 If you attack a monster with specific elemental attacks you will learn if the monster resists that element or if they are immune.
-There are other magical means to learn about monster's abilities that don't require you to actually experience the attacks.
+There are other means ("probing") to learn about monster's abilities that don't require you to actually experience the attacks.

-This memory can be used by all your characters; it is stored in a file called 'lore.txt' in your user directory (~/.angband/Angband in Linux, lib/user in Windows, Documents/Angband in macOS).
+This memory can be used by all your characters; it is stored in a file called 'lore.txt' in your user directory (~/.angband/Xygos in Linux, lib/user in Windows, Documents/Angband in macOS).

 Your Weapon